Her ex-husband cut off her hands. Now she is trying to help other Russian victims of domestic violence | CBC News

 "We need to write on these billboards that we are foreign agents.
 And, of course, nobody wants to put it on," said Anna Rivina, the Moscow-based founder of Nasiliu.net (No to Violence), which supports victims of violence.

 "They believe that we want to ruin Russian families.
-They believe that this is something from the West, something about 'MeToo,' about feminism— that's it not common for Russian society."
+They believe that this is something from the West, something about 'MeToo,' about feminism— that it's not common for Russian society."

 Rivina was in a Moscow court last week trying to get the designation overturned, but to no avail.